-- B4.5.1 Selected by the Registry from nominations of subject specialists proposed by the Faculty/Institute.
+- B4.5.1 Selected by the Registry from nominations of subject specialists proposed by the Director of Content/Programme Development Leader.
 The external panel members will be experts in the field or fields covered by the programme.
-Their remit is to assist with programme development, consider and evaluate the draft programme documentation, engage in the (Re)Validation Event as members of the panel, and finally to contribute to writing the report with any commendations, recommendations and conditions. - B4.5.2 The external panel members will collectively have: - (a) experience covering the subject area(s) of the programme being (Re)Validated; - (b) experience of being a member of a programme approval and/or review panel. - B4.5.3 The external panel members must not be associated with the programme being (re)validated or have been associated with the programme in the past. - B4.5.4 The Faculty/Institute must send external panel member nominations to the Registry as soon as the programme proposal has been approved by the Directorate.
+Their remit is to assist with programme development, consider and evaluate the draft programme documentation, engage in the (Re)Validation Event as members of the panel, and finally to contribute to writing the report with any commendations, recommendations and conditions. - B4.5.2 The external panel members will collectively have: - (a) experience covering the subject area(s) of the programme being (Re)Validated; - (b) experience of being a member of a programme approval and/or review panel. - B4.5.3 The external panel members must not be associated with the programme being (re)validated or have been associated with the programme in the past. - B4.5.4 The Director of Content/Programme Development Leader must send external panel member nominations to the Registry as soon as the programme proposal has been approved by VCET or its nominated/equivalent body.